-- Determine the layout for the floor and the direction the pattern will run.
-Once the sub-floor preparation is - To use as a guide to begin the installation, prepare a perfectly square piece of plywood 500mm x 500mm.
-Select your starting area in the middle of the room and affix the plywood guide to the sub-floor in a diamond - Open several packs of the chevron blocks, inspect the boards and loose lay the first section of flooring, both left and right sides.
-Ensure that the pattern is correct, that the points meet cleanly and that the short lengths
+To use as a guide to begin the installation, prepare a perfectly square piece of plywood 500mm x 500mm.
+Select your starting area in the middle of the room and affix the plywood guide to the sub-floor in a diamond position with the top and bottom points aligned with the centre line.
+(See diagram 5.7)

+Open several packs of the chevron blocks, inspect the boards and loose lay the first section of flooring, both left and right sides.
+Ensure that the pattern is correct, that the points meet cleanly and that the short lengths make a perfectly straight line following the chalk lines.